tldr-pages/tldr/pages/windows/systeminfo.md

 > Display operating system configuration for a local or remote machine.

-- Display standard system configuration for the local machine:
+- Display system configuration for the local machine:

 `systeminfo`